 Why Slowly We Rot Is Metal That Rips Your Head Off

-Rhythm guitar player, Trevor Perez, is known for omitting the high end entirely on his guitar.
-This leads to his signature guitar sound that is often imitated but never duplicated but is but never duplicated.
-However, it’s worth noting, Trevor’s tone is reminiscent to Tom G Warrior and in Celtic Frost in some ways.
+Rhythm guitar player, Trevor Perez, is known for omitting most of the high-end on his guitar by turning the tone knob all the way down.
+Trevor also plays a Fender Stratocaster with a maple neck, which is far from a typical death metal guitar.
+The rest of the patented Obituary sound comes courtesy of a RAT pedal and a vintage Marchall JCM 800.
+This leads to his signature guitar sound, which is often imitated but never duplicated.
+However, it’s worth noting Trevor’s tone is reminiscent of Tom G. Warrior and Celtic Frost in some ways.

 Listen To Slowly We Rot On Youtube

 The guys in the band were barely eighteen when the album was produced for a budget of $4000!
 It’s hard to believe that such an epic slab of metal that stands the test of time could’ve been produced in 1989 under the circumstances!
 In April 2013, Obituary started recording their ninth studio collection, “Inked in Blood” before bassist Frank Watkins died from cancer on October 18, 2015.
 They released a self-titled 2017 and have a new album, “Dying Of Everything” slated for release in January 2022.

 Obituary is still touring and Terry Butler is handling bass (from legendary Florida band Death).